nhthn/SCMage/README.md

 #### Festival ####

 You can get Festival via Linux repositories, but I haven't figured out how to get the `text2utts` and `dumpfeats` scripts working correctly out of such installations.
 Unfortunately, you will have to download and build Festival yourself.
+If you figure out a way around this, I'm all ears.

 I've provided a script called `download-and-build-festival.sh` that does this for you (forked from the script Festival uses for testing).
 Run it with the root of this repository as your working directory.
 The total download size is 15 MB, a lot of which is excess because Festival is not very good at modularity.
 I can assure you that it doesn't require root access and won't interfere with any installed versions of Festival.